protosofia/ben10ant/README.md

 This command is an indirect call to 'migrate:refresh' command, it set tenant conenction automatically.
 If the path option is not defined it assumes default path: database/migrations/tenant.

+#### Rollback a Migrations on Tenant Database

+    tenant:migrate:rollback {tenant} {--force} {--path} {--seed} {--seeder} {--step}

+* tenant        Tenant keyname.
+E.g. 'tenant-alpha';
+* --force       Force the operation to run when in production;
+* --path        The path of migrations files to be executed.
+* --pretend     Dump the SQL queries that would be run.
+* --step        The number of migrations to be reverted.

+This command is an indirect call to 'migrate:rollback' command, it set tenant conenction automatically.
+If the path option is not defined it assumes default path: database/migrations/tenant.

 #### Seed a Tenant Database

     tenant:db:seed {tenant} {--force} {--class}